fourstix/Elfos-TMS9118-Demos/docs/ANSIDEMO.md

   The demos code is based on programs written by Glenn Jolly.

-  The Convert9918 program was written by Mike Brent (Tursi @ Harmlesslion.com).

-  Convert9918 Image Conversion Program
-  Copyright (c) 2017-2022 by Mike Brent

   TMS9118 Demo source and binaries
   Copyright (c) 2021 by Glenn Jolly